 Creating Employment Opportunities

 In America, immigration through applications for EB-5 US visas requires that an investment must create at least 10 positions of employment for those lawfully living in the USA on a permanent basis.
 Family members of the investor cannot be included in this stipulation and non-immigrants are also excluded.
-Employees must not be independent contractors and must provide services or labour for the enterprise, receiving wages directly from the entity.
-Positions created must be full time and must constitute a minimum of 35 hours per week and places on the EB-5 scheme will be weighted in favour of enterprises creating jobs in “targeted employment areas”, defined as areas in which unemployment is at least 150% of the national average.
+Employees must not be independent contractors and must provide services or labor for the enterprise, receiving wages directly from the entity.
+Positions created must be full time and must constitute a minimum of 35 hours per week and places on the EB-5 scheme will be weighted in favor of enterprises creating jobs in “targeted employment areas”, defined as areas in which unemployment is at least 150% of the national average.

-The legislation relating to EB-5 USA visas has a tendency to be fluid and no set requirements are in place to address at what point in an application jobs should be created.
+The legislation relating to EB-5 USA visas has a tendency to be fluid and no set requirements are in place to address at what point in an application job should be created.
 However, the 10 positions required do not have to be created immediately and may be projected employment opportunities, so long as they are realistically incorporated into a comprehensive business plan and will be filled accordingly.

 Beyond the prerequisites of job creation and the minimum investment amount, much of this immigration visa route is open to the assessment of USCIS.
 Commercial enterprises must be both “new” and “commercial”, rather than a non-profit organization.
 However, in practice, the term “new” can be interpreted broadly.

 An existing business which is purchased by the investor then reorganized or restructured can conceivably qualify as a new enterprise if the reorganization is more significant than a nominal change of legal form and creates the required 10 new positions.
 In addition, immigrating to America to expand an existing business may also qualify as “new” if the enterprise is increased by at least 40% in net worth or the number of employees.